I am altering my course to starboard

 At the end of the Age of Sail ships were fitted with external combustion steam engines, using coal or wood as fuels.
 Such engines are now rare, but many ships burn oil to provide high pressure steam to drive electricity generators, which in turn, power electric propulsion engines.

-The concept of ‘steaming’ (meaning to move a boat by means of an engine) lives on: the masthead light is often called a ‘steaming light’.
+The concept of ‘steaming’ (meaning to move a boat by means of a steam engine) lives on: the masthead light is often called a ‘steaming light’.